Blue Earth County, Minnesota

 - 2018: The Greater Mankato Diversity Council is established to promote inclusivity and cultural understanding in the community.

-This timeline provides a concise overview of the key events in the history of Blue Earth County, Minnesota.
+This timeline provides a condensed summary of the historical journey of Blue Earth County, Minnesota.